mpl-extensions/mpl-interactions/paper/paper.md

 <!-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->

 `mpl-interactions` enables users to transform static matplotlib figures to dynamic figures with control of the parameters of the plot elements through automatically generated widgets.
 It creates widgets and connects them to update plot elements automatically using a shorthand for widgets optimized for control of plots.
 In order to be as easy to use as possible it adds these features while otherwise staying as close to the `matplotlib.pyplot` interface as possible.
 It is built to be composable with itself while not interfering with static plotting elements.
-This allows for building any figure that `matplotlib` can produce while adding dynamism to specific parts as necessary to increase the utility of the plot. `mpl-interactions` allows to be used for exploring the parameters of computational and mathematical models.
+This allows for building any figure that `matplotlib` can produce while adding dynamism to specific parts as necessary to increase the utility of the plot. `mpl-interactions` has applications for data exploration, model building and pedagogy.

 # Statement of Need